Biecho88/memory-game/README.md

 4. [Bootstrap 5.1.3](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap is used to assist with the responsiveness and styling of the website.

+# Manual and Automotion testing

+## Manual testing explanation

+Manual testing is the process in which QA analysts execute tests one-by-one in an individual manner.
+The purpose of manual testing is to catch bugs and feature issues before a software application goes live.

+## Automoted testing explanation

+Automated testing is the process in which testers utilize tools and scripts to automate testing efforts.

+## Difference between Manual and Automoted testing

+There is a key difference between manual testing and automation testing.
+In manual testing, a human performs the tests step by step, without test scripts.
+In automated testing, tests are executed automatically via test automation frameworks, along with other tools and software.
+That means automated testing is faster than manual testing.

+## Why use manual testing

+A biggest pro of manual testing over automation or continuous testing is its focused attention.
+When a tester is manually creating and executing tests, there is more ability to handle complex and nuanced test scenarios.

+## Why use automated testing

+The biggest pro of automation testing over manual testing is that it allows you to do more testing in less time.
+It increases productivity and expands how much you can test.

+## According to the ISTQB (International Software Testing Qualifications Board), the seven principles of software testing are:

+    1. Testing shows the presence of defects
+    2. Exhaustive testing is impossible
+    3. Early testing
+    4. Defect clustering
+    5. Pesticide paradox
+    6. Testing is context dependent
+    7. Absence-of-errors fallacy

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.